OpenSourceBrain/Documentation/source/OSBv2/Guided_tour.md

 As you can see there is a link to the source of the files on GitHub, https://github.com/OpenSourceBrain/OSBv2_Showcase.
 Any additions/changes to GitHub will be reflected in the view of it on the OSB repository page.

-To create the new workspace, click on the blue button CREATE NEW WORKSPACE.
+To create the new workspace, click on the blue button **CREATE NEW WORKSPACE**.
 The dialogue that opens allows you to set the title and tags, etc. to associate with the workspace, to make it easier to find.

 ```{figure} ../images/GT2.png
 :alt: Guided tour...